Public Open House

 The OPSB is responsible for reviewing all the information related to the project – including input from the public – and determining whether the facility will meet the suitability and necessary requirements of the siting process.
 Ohio’s siting process requires that the proposed facilities:

 The OPSB will make the final decision regarding which route is selected.
 Members of the public are encouraged to comment about this project.
-You can comment by calling 937-701-0674 or sending an email inquiry to aesohionewprojectoutreach@aes.com.
+To contact AES Ohio about the project or request an electronic copy or hard copy of the application, please leave a message at 937-701-0674 or send an email inquiry to aesohionewprojectoutreach@aes.com.

 You can also send your comments directly to the OPSB at its contact information listed below.